stayn1ght/MycobiomeDB_Document/src/webinterface/diseasecentricpages.md

 * number of related projects;
 * number of total runs in the related projects;
 * number of processed runs, whose raw sequence data have been downloaded, quality checked and analyzed;
-* number of valid runs that passed our [quality control procedures :octicons-link-16:](../methods/dataprocessing.md#quality-control).
+* number of valid runs that passed our [quality control procedures](../methods/dataprocessing.md#quality-control).

 ### 2. Overview of disease markers